JazminRM/aDNA_SummerCourse_UCPH/Exercises/Diversity.md

 We are going to use `ANGSD` and `realSFS` to estimate heterozygosity for the wolves and dogs we have been studying.

-Create a list of samples for which we want to estimate heterocigociy (this time we will all use the three ancient genomes):
+Create a list of samples for which we want to estimate heterozygosity (this time we will all use the three ancient genomes):

 ```{bash, eval = FALSE}
 cat /projects/course_1/people/clx746/Bams/BamList1.txt > BamList.txt